resiliencetheatre/rpi-edgemap/README.md

 git clone https://github.com/resiliencetheatre/rpi-edgemap.git
 ```

-You might need to checkout LTS (or e3c14de0dfc047817917fb4dbc20c211e751bb3f) version of buildroot if you face build difficulties.
+You might need to checkout LTS 2023.02 version of buildroot if you face build difficulties.

 Define _external tree_ location to **BR2_EXTERNAL** variable: